Kentucky Solar Panel Cost & Incentives

 How much do solar panels cost in Kentucky?

-Average residential solar costs in Kentucky are $2.50–$3.00 per watt, among the lowest in the Southeast.
-A typical 6 kW system costs $15,000–$18,000.
-With net metering and the property tax exemption, payback periods are typically 12–17 years.
+Residential solar in Kentucky runs $2.50 to $3.00 per watt, which is among the lowest installation costs in the Southeast.
+A typical 6 kW system costs $15,000 to $18,000.
+With net metering and the property tax exemption, payback periods come in around 12 to 17 years.

 Does Kentucky have EV incentives or rebates?